-- Continue implementing the teaching and learning framework consistently to ensure high quality classroom instruction - Improve the implementation of the equalities adjustments register through its incorporation into more regular professional development and monitoring - Improve the professional development provision for support staff and refine the processes for supporting their performance - Continue to develop and support teachers and TAs in supporting our SEND pupils to access learning in the classroom using techniques which encourage independent learning and participation. - Continue to refine our curriculum sequencing in small steps - Support teachers in planning (and adjusting planning/scaffolds/accessibility) for children who are working outside of year group expectations - Support the emotional regulation and wellbeing of all pupils through development of the Mental Health Lead and training for all staff in emotion coaching, zones of regulation and anti-bullying
+- Continue implementing the teaching and learning framework consistently to ensure high quality classroom instruction - Improve the implementation of the equalities adjustments register through its incorporation into more regular professional development and monitoring - Improve the professional development provision for support staff and refine the processes for supporting their performance - Train staff in their understanding and implementation of Merton's "Ordinarily Available" guidance - Train staff in their understanding of additional common learning needs (dyslexia, dyscalculia, ADHD) - Continue to develop and support teachers and TAs in supporting our SEND pupils to access learning in the classroom using techniques which encourage independent learning and participation. - Continue to refine our curriculum sequencing in small steps

-- Monitor absence and ensure early intervention to reduce the risk persistent absence - Continue to monitor outcomes (assessment and towards SEN objectives) and adapt provision and interventions - Continue with early identification of need and support, starting SEN graduated response cycles - Improve access for specialist parental support targeted early help, workshops and appropriate parenting programmes (e.g. PPP, incredible years)
+- Support teachers in planning (and adjusting planning/scaffolds/accessibility) for children who are working outside of year group expectations - Support the emotional regulation and wellbeing of all pupils through development of the Mental Health Lead and training for all staff in emotion coaching, zones of regulation and anti-bullying, and train all staff in Trauma Informed Practice - Monitor absence and ensure early intervention to reduce the risk persistent absence - Continue to monitor outcomes (assessment and towards SEN objectives) and adapt provision and interventions - Continue with early identification of need and support, starting SEN graduated response cycles - Improve access for specialist parental support targeted early help, workshops and appropriate parenting programmes (e.g. PPP, incredible years)